Basic Growing Guide for Seedlings

 - Eat the leaves of lettuce, mizuna, tatsoi and spinach fresh.

 - Steam or pan fry or boil silverbeet, rainbow chard, spinach, tatsoi and bok choi.

 - Eat the whole pod of sugar snap and snow peas.
 Flowers and leaves are edible too.

 - Eat the broad beans out of the pods.
 Can be cooked or fresh.
 Flowers and leaves are edible too.

-- Eat roots of carrots, diakon, parsnip, radish – fresh or cooked.
+- Eat roots of carrots, diakon, parsnip, beetroot and radish – fresh or cooked.